 The trial judges of Pittsburgh, Pennsylvania have wide discretion when they are sentencing a person, and they will usually sentence you to alternatives to prison, which could include probation or community service.Mandatory Minimum Punishments

 In Pittsburgh, as in all of Pennsylvania, some offenses have mandatory minimum sentences attached to them.
 This means that your judge is required by law to sentence you to a certain number of years in prison.
-And he or she will not be able to reduce the years even though there are justifiable reasons.How can a Pittsburgh Criminal Lawyer Help You?
+And he or she will not be able to reduce the years even though there are justifiable reasons.How can a Criminal Lawyer in Pittsburgh Help You?

-Your Pittsburgh Criminal Lawyer can explain your charges to you in detail, and prepare a compelling defense for you.
+Your Criminal Lawyer can explain your charges to you in detail, and prepare a compelling defense for you.
 The lawyer will assist you in determining the ideal course of action for your case.

 If you want to know more about the Pennsylvania Criminal Code, Offense classes, and gravity scores, they are defined in Title 204, Chapter 303 of the Pennsylvania Criminal Code.